 Here are some guidelines to go by:

-1. Do not reward bossy soliciting with affection.
-This includes mouthing, jumping, pawing, leaning, etc. To do this undermines the nature of your desired relationship and lessons the value of your most abundant reward.
+1. Do not reward bossy, soliciting with affection.
+This includes mouthing, jumping, pawing, leaning, etc. To do this, undermines the nature of your desired relationship and diminishes the value of your most abundant reward.

 3. The (about) 10 second rule – This is not set in stone, but definitely do not give affection for longer than short spurts.
-To do so lessens the value of the petting, potentially may shift you to the “needier” position, and may fuel other behavior problems from the dog such as separation anxiety if the dog becomes addicted to it.
+To do so decreases the value of the petting, potentially shifting you to the “needier” position, and may fuel other behavioral problems such as separation anxiety, if the dog becomes addicted to it.

 4. Don’t be “actively submissive”.
 Controlling the affection does not mean you should chase a dog to pet him or crawl up to a resting dog to pet him.
-In our world, it seems sweet, but unfortunately in their world communicates begging /weakness and with some dogs will result in a bite for disturbing their peace.
+In our world, it seems sweet, but unfortunately in their world, it communicates begging/weakness and with some dogs will result in a bite for disturbing their peace.
 If you are not getting the impression that a dog will appreciate the affection, do not smother your dog with it.

 6. Hugging is never a good choice for showing affection to a dog.
 The equivalent in dog body language is a very assertive gesture.
-It may be tolerated by most dogs but, like kissing, but will be sure to set some confused dogs up for failure.
+It may be tolerated by most dogs but, like kissing, will be sure to set some confused dogs up for failure.

 1. Give affection from the heart and give it in short meaningful spurts.
 This becomes a powerful reward for dogs, that have learned to appreciate it and want it.
 Most affection should be reserved for when a dog responds to our requests.
 That could be something as simple as asking the dog to come a couple feet toward you.